masiref/HandyML/README.md

 ##### 1.3.3.
 Scikit-Learn
 Developed with Scikit-Learn 0.21.2.
 ##### 1.3.4.
 Matplotlib
 Developed with Matplotlib 3.1.1.
-(Note: needs to be installed using `pip`, not working correctly using `conda`)
 ##### 1.3.5.
 Win10toast
 Developed with Win10toast 0.9.
-(Note: needs to be installed using `pip`, not working correctly using `conda`)
 ##### 1.3.6.
 Scikit-Plot
 Developed with Scikit-Plot 0.3.7.
-(Note: needs to be installed using `pip`, not working correctly using `conda`)
 #### 1.4.
 Environment variables
 In order for the UiPath Robot to know where is Python installed and on which architecture you'll have to create 2 environment variables:
 - `HANDYML_PYTHON_PATH`, indicating the folder on which python.exe file can be found